sachin-panayil/automated-codejson-generator/README.md

 ### Option 2: Pull Request Only

-This approach always creates a pull request, ensuring code review for all changes.
+This approach always creates a pull request for both automatic generation and validation of manual edits, ensuring code review for all changes.

 ```yaml
 name: Update Code.json